myTerminal/theme-looper/README.md

 By the name, functions `theme-looper-enable-next-theme` and `theme-looper-enable-previous-theme` let you move through the list of your favorite color themes.
 When you have no clue for which theme you would like to be loaded or want to see a random theme every time you start Emacs, you can use `theme-looper-enable-random-theme`.

-`theme-looper-select-theme` provides a list of themes to select from using [ivy](https://github.com/abo-abo/swiper/blob/master/ivy.el)'s completion interface so that you enable a specific theme in the list.
+`theme-looper-select-theme` provides a list of themes to select from using [ivy](https://github.com/abo-abo/swiper/blob/master/ivy.el)'s completion interface.
+It also tries to provide live feedback according to themes being highlighted, even before one is selected from the list.

 ### *Optional:* Set a list of your favorite color themes: